 Community Building, Advocacy and Stakeholder Engagement

 These topics are of special interest to not-for-profit organisations, charities, clubs and community groups.
-The courses are focused on building community connectedness and increasing member involvement.
-Also explore world-changing skills related to citizenship, campaigning and getting your message out.
+The courses are focused on building community connectedness and increasing member involvement, and also explore world-changing skills related to citizenship, campaigning and getting your message out.

 We all know that prevention is better than cure, but too often our responses to situations of abuse and neglect are left until after harm has been caused.
 While not every situation can be predicted, this insightful course explores ways that professionals, support workers and family members can take steps to prevent abusive situations before they occur.

-Strategic planning is all about taking a structured ‘big picture’ approach to achieving your organisation’s mission and objectives.
+Strategic planning is about taking a structured ‘big picture’ approach to achieving an organisation’s mission and objectives.
 This practical course provides a flexible template for creating a strategic plan and the skills and resources to create a tailored plan.

-This course is designed to develop skills to lead and facilitate group activities and discussions in a variety of professional settings, this course explores how to lay the foundations for effective group processes and what it takes to create safe spaces and keep participants engaged.
+Designed to develop skills to lead and facilitate group activities and discussions in a variety of professional settings, this course explores how to lay the foundations for effective group processes and what it takes to create safe spaces and keep participants engaged.

 Many non-profit organisations and special events benefit from sponsorship to enhance their operations, build capacity and sometimes even for survival.